NateCode98/se19-api/README.md

 This webapp is used as a university project.
 It main functionality is to show my ability to create my own web applications.
-One could use this app, as a basic reminder, where one can update and delete items.
+One could use this app, as a basic reminder, where one can update and delete items, which will be shared with everyone else using this app.

 SE19-api is the api for the frontend found in se19-webapp - https://github.com/NateCode98/se19-webapp.<br>
 It main functionality is to handle data from the frontend, and pass it to the database and back.<br>
+One has to change the .env file; pointing to the personally owned database. <br>

 ## Change Mongo Atlas URI